Dengue

 -

-- Review country-specific travel recommendations, health notices, and warnings.
+- Check country-specific travel recommendations, health notices, and warnings.

-- Visit a travel clinic, or your healthcare provider, for pre-travel medical care.
+- Visit a travel clinic, or your doctor, for medical care before you travel.

 - Pack insect repellent.

 - Pack acetaminophen in your first aid kit.
-This medication can be used to manage fever and body pain in case you get dengue virus.
+This medication can be used to manage fever and body pain if you get dengue.

 -